Frequently Asked Questions

 What kind of teachers will you have?

-Our teachers are wonderfully suited to inspire young women and men to greatness.
+ALA teachers are certified and highly qualified teachers who inspire young women and men to greatness.
 We seek to hire teachers/mentors that are humble, ever-learning, and passionate about the subjects they teach.
 We will have new teachers, seasoned veterans, teachers that are leaving private business to join our team, and teachers that have the ability to teach more than one subject effectively and thoroughly.
 We are asking them to model a love of learning and a love of truth and virtue in all they say and do.

 We hope to also tap into the incredible talents and abilities of parents and community members to help inspire these youth to recognize their personal greatness and pursue their chosen purpose.